What To Know About Right-To-Work Laws

 Right to Work Laws

 At first glance, many people believe right-to-work laws offer protection for their jobs.
-However, right-to-work laws actually govern collective bargaining agreements.
+However, right-to-work laws govern collective bargaining agreements.
 These laws help prevent employers and labor unions from forcing workers to join unions and pay fees as a condition of employment.
 If you seek or have employment in a right-to-work state and become subject to this treatment, an experienced attorney can help you review your options.

 What Are Right-To-Work Laws?